uptrace/uptrace-ruby/example/otlp-logs/README.md

-# Using OTLP Metrics Exporter with Uptrace
+# Using OTLP Logs Exporter with Uptrace

-This example demonstrates how to configure [OpenTelemetry Ruby](https://uptrace.dev/get/opentelemetry-ruby) to export metrics to Uptrace.
+This example demonstrates how to configure [OpenTelemetry Ruby](https://uptrace.dev/get/opentelemetry-ruby) to export logs to Uptrace.

 ## Prerequisites